 The financial result of any organization can be divided into two relatively independent blocks:

-The second part of the profit is the other financial result, which consists of non-operating and operating profit and is not related to the main activity.
+The second part of the profit is other financial result, which consists of non-operating and operating profit and is not related to the main activity.

-• PBU "Expenses of the organization" (No. 10/99);
+• PBU “Organization expenses” (No. 10/99);

 • PBU “Income of the organization” (No. 9/99);

-• PBU "Accounting statements of the enterprise" (No. 4/99).
+• PBU “Accounting statements of an enterprise” (No. 4/99).

 These documents introduce the following definitions:

-What criteria should an organization's spending meet?
+What criteria must an organization's expenses meet?

 • Disposal has a monetary value;